 View a short introductory video describing the SPIE Digital Library's features and navigation.

 SPIE Digital Library offers web-based training for subscribing institutions for up to 100 participants.
-Typically, these sessions take 30-45 minutes and are informal, interactive, and customized to the institution's interests.
-An additional 15 minutes is reserved at the end for questions.
+These sessions take 30-45 minutes and are informal, interactive, and customized to the institution's interests.
 Institutions can also request a recording of the live training session.
 Email email@example.com to set up your training.